ZahraaDk/Airbnb-Full-Stack-Data-Analysis-Project/README.md

 ### User Stories

-1. As a Data Engineer:
+1. As a Data Engineer: <br>
-	I want to automatically scrape various economic indicators from reputable sources so that our dataset is always up-to-date.
+	I want to automatically extract Airbnb data from reputable sources so that our dataset is always up-to-date. <br>
-	I want to integrate different data sources seamlessly.
+	I want to integrate different data sources seamlessly. <br>
-	Ensure fault tolerance in our data pipelines, so that potential failures don't interrupt our analyses.
+	Ensure fault tolerance in our data pipelines, so that potential failures don't interrupt our analyses. <br>
-2. As an Analyst:
+2. As an Analyst: <br>
-	I want to query the database.
+	I want to query the database. <br>
-	I want to view the sentiment analysis results to understand public sentiment around economic conditions.
+	I want to view the sentiment analysis results to understand guest sentiment around Airbnb experience. <br>
-	I want to visualize the data using PowerBI.
+	I want to visualize the data using PowerBI. <br>
-3. As an Airbnb Host:
+3. As an Airbnb Host: <br>
-	I want to access market insights so that i can optimize my property listings and pricing strategies.
+	I want to access market insights so that i can optimize my property listings and pricing strategies. <br>
-	I want to review guest sentiment analysis results so that I can improve the overall guest experience in my listings.
+	I want to review guest sentiment analysis results so that I can improve the overall guest experience in my listings. <br>
-4. As a Traveler/Guest:
+4. As a Traveler/Guest: <br>
-	I want to use this data to make decisions when selecting accommodations.
+	I want to use this data to make decisions when selecting accommodations. <br>
-	I want to understand pricing trends so that I can make budget-conscious choices.
+	I want to understand pricing trends so that I can make budget-conscious choices. <br>
-5. As a Business Owner:
+5. As a Business Owner: <br>
-	I want to conduct competitive analyses using this data so that I can stay competitive in the market.
+	I want to conduct competitive analyses using this data so that I can stay competitive in the market. <br>
-	I want to understand guest review sentiments.
+	I want to understand guest review sentiments. <br>
-	I want to use market insights for tailored services and marketing efforts so that my business aligns with customer expectations and attracts more clients.
+	I want to use market insights for tailored services and marketing efforts so that my business aligns with customer expectations and attracts more clients. <br>

 <br><br>